ga4gh-schemablocks/sb-schemablocks-tools/README.md

 {S}[B] code repositories adhere a consistent structure & naming:

 ```
 sb-code           # each of the code repositories
   |
   |- source       # original code
   |- working      # for editing, temporary...
   |- schemas      # JSON Schema files as YAML; read to produce the output files
+  |- generated    # contains files generated from main schema YAML files
-  |- json     # .json version of the schema, generated from YAML file
+      |- json     # .json version of the schema
-  |- examples # .json example data, generated from inline examples in schema
+      |- examples # .json example data, from inline examples
-  |- doc      # .md documentation, generated from inline documentation in schema
+      |- doc      # .md documentation, from inline documentation
 ```

 Here